nsomar/phoenix_facebook_messenger/README.md

 For the webhook endpoint use `http://your-app-url/api/webhook`

+### With plug
+If you use plug in your project, then you need the plug version of `facebook_messenger` this can be found at [found here](https://github.com/oarrabi/facebook_messenger).

 ## Sample

-A sample facebook chat echo bot can be found [here](https://github.com/oarrabi/elixir-echo-bot).
+- A sample facebook echo bot with plug can be found here. https://github.com/oarrabi/plug_facebook_echo_bot
+- For the phoenix echo bot, https://github.com/oarrabi/phoenix_facebook_echo_bot